 Adult males are nocturnal and come to light traps; females are smaller and apparently flightless.
 The larvae and larval host(s) are unknown.
 Males fly in Alberta from mid-July to late August, with most collected the last week of July.

-Diet Info Larval hosts unknown Range
+Larval hosts unknown

 Labrador to Alaska, north to the Arctic coast and south in the Rocky Mountains to Waterton.
 In Alberta it is fairly widespread at mid to high elevation coniferous forest and in the central and northern part of the…